-The Government is proposing a National Policy Statement for Highly Productive Land to improve the way highly productive land is managed under the Resource Management Act 1991.
+The Government is proposing a National Policy Statement for Highly Productive Land (NPS-HPL) to improve the way highly productive land is managed under the Resource Management Act 1991.

 The purpose is to: